drensin/Remixatron/rust-app/DSP.md

 > **Source**: `src-tauri/src/beat_tracker/post_processor.rs` (`MinimalPostProcessor`)

 The raw output of the Neural Net is a stream of probabilities (Logits).
-While many systems use complex Hidden Markov Models (HMM) or Dynamic Bayesian Networks (DBN) to decode these probabilities, **BeatNet** is robust enough that we can use a simpler, faster approach: **Peak Picking**.
+While many systems use complex Hidden Markov Models (HMM) or Dynamic Bayesian Networks (DBN) to decode these probabilities, **BeatThis** is robust enough that we can use a simpler, faster approach: **Peak Picking**.

 We implement a `MinimalPostProcessor` which:
 1.  **Thresholds**: Ignores any frame with probability < 0.5.